 Apogee: APOGEE, i.e., “A Professions Oriented Gathering over Educational Experience” is the annual technical festival, held in BITS Pilani.
 The event witnesses more than 2,000 participants in workshops, project displays, paper presentations, online events and guest lectures.

 Oasis: Oasis is a cultural festival conducted annually in BITS Pilani.
 More than 200 colleges take part in Oasis every year.
 Events include music, drama, dance, stage and fashion shows and treasure hunts.
 Professional shows involve singers and bands.

-The candidate must have obtained an aggregate of 75% in Physics, Chemistry and Math or Biology (whichever subject they appear for in BITSAT) and should have passed with a minimum of 60% in Physics, Chemistry, and Math/Biology.
+The candidate must have obtained an aggregate of 75% in Physics, Chemistry and Maths or Biology (whichever subject they appear for in BITSAT) and should have passed with a minimum of 60% in Physics, Chemistry, and Maths/Biology.
 For the admissions taking place in 2016, the candidates that have passed 12th or any equivalent examination in 2014 are not eligible.

 Branches And Cut-off